Jain Temples and Pilgrimage in India

 Sonagiri Temple: Madhya Pradesh

 It is a sacred place for Digambar Jains as Chandra Prabhu the 8th Tirthankara and many ascetic saints achieved Moksha from this site.
-77 beautiful Jain temples of 9th & 10th century are located on Sonagiri Hills and twenty-six temples in the village about 60 km from Gwalior.
+77 beautiful and famous Jain temples of India in the 9th & 10th century are located on Sonagiri Hills and twenty-six temples in the village about 60 km from Gwalior.
 The temple number fifty-seven is the main temple dedicated to Lord Chandraprabhu.
 The statue of Chandraprabhu of eleven feet height is constructed inside the temple.
 Two other beautiful idols of Lord Sheetalnath & Parsvnath are also installed in this temple.
 The Samavsharan of Bhagwan Chandraprabhu came here for 17 times.